awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 <br>

 ### Run the Samples
 Included are sample applications for streaming and ingesting to a KVS stream.
-To stream to KVS, the GStreamer samples use an implemented `appsink` sink element, and the kvssink samples use the custom `kvssink` sink element.
+To stream to KVS, the GStreamer samples use an implemented `appsink` sink element, and the "kvssink" samples use the custom `kvssink` sink element.
 > [!TIP]
 > More on [GStreamer elements](https://gstreamer.freedesktop.org/documentation/application-development/basics/elements.html?gi-language=c).